mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 # From Tokens to Embeddings

 At this stage, a text is represented as a sequence of integers, $(x_1,\dots,x_T) \in \lbrace 1,\dots,V \rbrace^T$.
-Each integer $x_t$ identifies one token in the vocabulary.
 However, an integer index is not a very meaningful object for a neural network.
 For example, if the token `"cat"` has index $42$ and the token `"dog"` has index $43$, this does not mean that `"dog"` is mathematically larger than `"cat"` or that they are close simply because their indices are close.
 Therefore, we need to transform each discrete token index into a vector representation.
 This is the role of **the embedding layer**.

 A first way to represent a token $x_t$ is through a one-hot vector.
 The one-hot vector associated with $x_t$ is denoted by $e_{x_t}$ and belongs to $\mathbb{R}^V$: